Out with the Bath Water

 By the way - the ark of Israel and Judah was a gold and wooden chest containing the Ten Commandments.
 (Super important to a point we'll address later.)

 Long story short (this continues from 2nd Samuel 11 - 13) David ends up being called out by God through his friend Nathan.
 Horrible things happen to David because of God's anger toward what he did.
-2nd Samuel 12:10 is where Nathan tells David a message from God, saying "the sword will never depart from your house," because of what he did to Uriah with Bathsheba.
+2nd Samuel 12:10 is where Nathan tells David a message from God, saying "the sword will never depart from your house," (his house will forever be divided) because of what he did to Uriah with Bathsheba.
 And what a sword it was.
 Y'all, go read it for yourselves- I got a point to make here 🤣.

 With everything I just told y'all...
 It's easy to see how Bathsheba gets lost in the story.
 But let's call attention to the fact this story gets worse and worse for her.
 I mean, c'mon.